 Your inspection will result in a food hygiene rating (scored out of 5) which will appear on the FHRS website.
 If an EHO deems your food handling policies and procedures to be poor you’ll likely receive a low score and you might be required to make amendments before you can continue to trade.

-5 out of 5, no question.
-Every NCASS member should be aiming for the top score to maintain the high standards for food safety that NCASS is so proud of (well done guys!).
+Every NCASS member should be aiming for the top score of 5 to maintain the high standards for food safety that NCASS is so proud of.
 Anything under a score of 3 is really very undesirable – but you can always improve it over time if you take the right action.
 To help caterers prepare for food hygiene inspections, we provide assured advice and guidance including inspection checklists and accredited training packages.